 As poultry breeding is very seasonal not all birds will be available at all times.
-Stock from winter to spring is limited.
+Stock from winter to end of spring is limited.
 Please contact us for availability if you are looking for something specific.

 Please follow the links on the left for more information on the types of birds we stock.